mongolab/dex/docs/SCHEMA.md

 ```

 #queryOccurrence
 Primary internal data structure for Dex.
-Represents Dex's assessment of a single occurrence of a single query.
+Represents Dex"s assessment of a single occurrence of a single query.
 ```
 {
     "queryMask": <string>